oils-for-unix/oils/doc/hay.md

       version = '3.9'
       url = 'https://python.org'

-      TASK build {           # a child node, with Oil code ./configure
+      TASK build {           # a child node, with YSH code ./configure
         make
       }
     }

-This program evaluates to a JSON tree, which you can consume from programs in any language, including Oil:
+This program evaluates to a JSON tree, which you can consume from programs in any language, including YSH:

     { "type": "Package",
       "args": [ "cpython" ],